RC float planes

 - rise to the challenge of flying off water!

 There aren't a huge number of Ready To Fly float planes widely available at the current time, but there are several options available.
-Notably, HobbyZone's ever-popular Super Cub LP can be fitted with a pair of floats, available from the same manufacturer.
+Notably, HobbyZone's ever-popular Super Cub can be fitted with a pair of floats, available from the same manufacturer.

 The floats, pictured right, are made from tough and lightweight foam, with pre-bent wire struts that slot straight into the landing gear slots on the underside of the fuselage.

 A larger prop is supplied with the float set; it's a fact of float plane flying that more thrust is needed to overcome the extra weight and, especially, drag that the floats create - not only through the water but in the air as well.